Entanglement Negativity and Defect Extremal Surface: Entanglement negativity on bulk defect

 Finally, the entanglement negativity on the brane is obtained by taking $n\to 1$ of the brane one-point function

-For the boundary without physical degrees of freedom, we set $\log g=0$.
+In our model, the boundary do not admit physical degrees of freedom, so we can pick $\log g=0$.
 Notice that in this case the entanglement negativity on the brane is a constant and does not depend on the length of the interval.